nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 - SHALL return a `200` **OK** HTTP status code on successful retrieval of "free" slot details.
 - SHALL include the free `Slot` details for the organisation which have a `status` of "free" and fall fully within the requested date range.
 That is, free slots which start before the `start` parameter and free slots which end after `end` search parameter SHALL NOT be returned.
 - SHALL only include the free slots which are bookable according to related defined 'Embargo/Booking Window' rules
-- SHALL only include the free slots which match the Search Filter parameters of Booking Organisation (ODS Code) and/or Type
+- SHALL only include the free slots which match the search filter parameters of Booking Organisation (ODS Code) and/or Type
 - SHALL include the `Schedule` and `Slot` details associated with the returned slots as defined by the search parameter which have been specified. `Practitioner` is required in the searchset `Bundle` only if available.

-- The response `Bundle` SHALL only contain `Schedule`, `Practitioner` and `Location` resources related to the returned free `Slot` resources.
+- The response `Bundle` SHALL contain `Schedule`, `Practitioner`, `Location` and `Organization` resources related to the returned free `Slot` resources.
 If no free slots are returned for the requested time period then no resources should be returned within the response `Bundle`.

   - The `Location` referenced from the `Schedule` resource SHALL represent the location of the surgery where the appointment will take place.
 See [Branch surgeries](development_branch_surgeries.html) for more details.
 The `Location` resource SHALL contain the surgery's `name`, `address`, `telecom`, and a reference to the GP practice `Organization` in the `managingOrganization` element.

-  - SHALL include `Practitioner` and `Location` resources associated with Schedule resources in the response bundle ONLY where requested to do so by the consumer using the `_include:recurse=Schedule:actor:Practitioner` and/or `_include:recurse=Schedule:actor:Location` parameters.
+  - SHALL include `Practitioner`, `Location` and `Organization` resources associated with Schedule resources in the response bundle ONLY where requested to do so by the consumer using the `_include:recurse=Schedule:actor:Practitioner` and/or `_include:recurse=Schedule:actor:Location` and/or `_include:recurse=Location:managingOrganization` parameters.

 - SHALL manage slot `start` and `end` times to indicate which slots can be considered adjacent and therefore be booked against a single appointment as part of a multi slot appointment booking.
 Providers are responsible for the implementation of business rules that forbid the booking of non-adjacent slots according to their own practices.